codess-aus/DP-100/Optimize.md

 *Auto-ARIMA cannot be exported to ONNX models*

 **Linear SVC algorithm**.
 Linear SVC based classification models can be exported to ONNX models, but they are only suited for *data classification problems*.

+The **get_output** method returns the best pipeline based on the primary metric when no parameters are specified.

+The **summary** method gets a table containing a summary of all algorithms attempted, as well as their scores.

+The **get_runs** method allows the experiment to retrieve a reference to a given execution.
+This code will fail when executed with the AutoMLRun class

+The **get_metrices** method returns the metrics logged against the run.
+It does not provide details on the best run from an experiment.